Bell’s Palsy & Its Residuals:

 If you have any questions about the course, please contact us at email@example.com

 Important notice: This course is purely educational and informative.
-It is not meant as a full replacement of treatment in the clinic.
+It is not meant as a full replacement of rehabilitation program in the clinic.

 Refund policy: Due to the nature of the content and its immediate availability for the viewing after the purchase, we do not issue any refunds.
 Full refunds are only possible due to technical issues, and upon presentation of a proof that you are unable to access the video files.